Gnagano/ansible_anyenv/README.md

-Install anyenv via ansible on CentOS
+Install anyenv via ansible on CentOS or Ubuntu
 ===

-An ansible role to install anyenv on CentOS
+An ansible role to install anyenv on CentOS or Ubuntu

 ## Requirements